Benefits for Young University Enterprises (JEU)

 Chevron

-Linked to the Young University Companies (JEU), the Young Innovative Companies (JEI) concept was launched in 2004.
-It offers advantages to SMEs less than eight years old, provided they invest at least 15% of their costs in research and development.
+Linked to young university companies (JEU), young innovative companies (JEI) is a concept launched in 2004.
+It offers advantages to SMEs that are less than eight years old, provided they invest at least 15% of their expenses in research and development.

 Chevron

 The IFA is the annual flat-rate tax.
-This tax was paid by companies subject to corporation tax (IS).
+This tax used to be paid by companies subject to corporation tax (IS).
 The IFA was abolished on January 1, 2014.

 Chevron

-A university start-up can choose the solution of a domiciliation company to domicile its head office.
-You'll benefit from tailor-made services for your day-to-day activities: mail reception and scanning, workspace rental for your teams, offices and meeting rooms, etc.
+A young university company can choose a domiciliation company to register its head office.
+It benefits from tailor-made services for its daily activities: receiving and digitizing mail, renting workspaces for your teams, offices and meeting rooms, etc.